-In rare instances (sometimes years apart), the TVA has to release water in a controlled fashion, either to create flood storage capacity on Fontana Lake or to release excessive water.
-For dams like Fontana, the choices are either to sluice or to spill.
+Occasionally, TVA has to release large volumes of water in a controlled fashion, either to create flood storage capacity on Fontana Lake or to release excessive water following heavy summer rains.

 Sluicing is needed rarely.
 The results of sluicing are spectacular and can be enjoyed without worry.
 The river will stay within its banks.
 Controlled flow eliminates the worry about damage to property or life.
 The water then moves through the river system past Knoxville, Chattanooga and up into the Ohio River.

 To learn more about sluicing timelines, visit www.tva.gov/Environment/Lake-Levels/Fontana

 You can view the sluicing at either the Fontana Dam Basin (base) or from the top of Fontana Dam.